Hi-Tor Veterinary Select Dog Food is not rated due to its intentional therapeutic design.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a limited amount of meat.

-Hi-Tor Veterinary Select is a plant-based dry dog food using a limited amount of meat and bone or poultry by-product meals as its main sources of animal protein.
+Hi-Tor Veterinary Select is a plant-based dry dog food using a limited amount of named and unnamed meat meals as its main sources of animal protein.

 Hi-Tor Veterinary Select

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 To learn why our ratings have nothing to do with a product’s recall history, please visit our Dog Food Recalls FAQ page.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.